 To execute API requests, remember that you need to be authenticated.

 Click Manage metrics to view all metrics, including the one you just created.
 On the Custom metrics overview page, you can examine the used quota and other details regarding the metric.
 You can also reach the Custom metrics overview page by navigating to Settings > Integration > Custom metrics overview.
+You can edit an existing metric using the Dynatrace Configuration API.
+From the user profile menu in the top-right corner, navigate to Configuration API and select Log Monitoring metrics for further options:

 Suppose you have a number of hosts that generate warnings in logs.
 Some of the warnings are expected and can be ignored.
 As a result, there are a number of acceptable warning entries, but you would like to know if the number of warnings increases.
 You have decided to create a warning metric for your host-generated logs and display a custom chart on your dashboard.

-Search the log files for a text pattern, select the logs based on host, and then search for a text pattern using the Dynatrace search query language.
+Search the log files for a text pattern, select the logs based on host, then search for a text pattern using the Dynatrace search query language.

 For example, search for the